 The Big Bluff Goat Trail is a spur trail off the Centerpoint Trail in the Ponca Wilderness of the Buffalo National River.
 You start your hike at the Centerpoint trailhead next to Highway 43 at Compton, AR.
 This trail gets crowded during warmer weather.
 If you get there and the lot is full, you can park across the highway where a sign is posted.
 Parking there will cost you $5, so you might want to get to the parking area early.

 From the trailhead, the trail follows an old road along the ridge for a while.
 In the winter, when the leaves are off the trees the views of the surrounding hills and valleys are amazing.
 I can see how it would look different during spring and summer, and many of the views would be blocked by the trees.
 This is the flattest walking of the hike.
 Once you start downhill the trail is mostly downhill.
 It is rocky with downed trees and large rocks you have to walk around, or under.

 My GPS measured the hike at 3 miles each way from the Centerpoint trailhead down to the Big Bluff Goat Trail.
 There is about an 1100′ elevation change from the trailhead to the Big Bluff Goat Trail.
 Check out the GPS map and Elevation graphs below.
 You can also download the GPX file.
-If you like it please consider making a small donation to help us keep bringing you these articles.

 Download The GPX File